chang-jacob/chang-jacob.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a Ph.D. student in Biomedical Data Science at Stanford University, advised by [Dr. Sylvia Plevritis](https://plevritislab.stanford.edu/) and [Dr. Lu Tian](https://profiles.stanford.edu/lu-tian?tab=bio).
-My research interests are in using statistics and machine learning to improve biomedical analysis and decision-making across the preclinical to clinical spectrum.
-I am also interested in the intersection of health, biotechnology, policy, and law.
+I'm a Ph.D. candidate in Biomedical Data Science at Stanford University, advised by [Dr. Sylvia Plevritis](https://plevritislab.stanford.edu/) and [Dr. Lu Tian](https://profiles.stanford.edu/lu-tian?tab=bio).
+My research interests are in developing statistical and machine learning methods for the analysis of spatial and temporal multiomics data.
+I am also interested in translational bioinformatics and on improving decision-making across the preclinical to clinical spectrum.

 I'm originally from Mililani, Hawai'i, and earned bachelor's degrees in Statistics and Sociology from the University of Notre Dame.
 Before graduate school, I worked as a Data Scientist at [84.51&deg;](https://www.8451.com/), where I worked on the Health and Wellness Pharmacy Team and the Algorithmic Fairness Team.
 As a graduate student, I have interned as a computational biologist and bioinformatician at Genentech and Amgen.